ray-project/ray/doc/source/serve/index.rst

 2. Alternatively, call them from :ref:`within your existing Python web server <serve-web-server-integration-tutorial>` using the Python-native :ref:`servehandle-api`.

 .. note::
-  Serve recently added an experimental first-class API for deployment graph.
+  Serve recently added an experimental API for building deployment graphs of multiple models.
   Please take a look at the :ref:`Deployment Graph API <serve-deployment-graph>` and try it out!

 .. tip::